Grandparent Visitation and Guardianship in Iowa

 However, matters are complicated by the United State Supreme Court’s ruling in Troxel v.
 Granville (530 U.S. 57).
 In that decision, the Supreme Court ruled that “the interest of parents in the care, custody and control of their children–is perhaps the oldest of the fundamental liberty interests recognized by this Court” as it declared grandparent visitation laws can be unconstitutional as they may violate the Due Process Clause of the Fourteenth Amendment protects the fundamental right of parents to make decisions concerning the care, custody, and control of their children.
 In that case, the Supreme Court struck down the Washington state grandparent visitation law.
 The same considerations that applied in Troxel apply to Iowa grandparent visitation petitions.

-See also Annulments in Iowa
+See also Guardianship of Children in Illinois

 In situations where grandparent visitation cannot be obtained, it may be possible to obtain guardianship of a grandchild when the parent is not able to properly care for the child.
 As examples, I have represented grandparents in guardianship cases where the grandparent wished to obtain guardianship of their grandchild due to the mother being addicted to drugs, or the father being incarcerated.
 Such guardianships can allow a grandchild to be placed with a grandparent, rather than foster care, so that the child can be cared for by a loving relative who they have known.